FactoryTalk-Optix/NetLogic_CheatSheet/pages/mouse-handler.md

 using System.Linq;
 using UAManagedCore;
 using OpcUa = UAManagedCore.OpcUa;
-using QPlatform.HMIProject;
-using QPlatform.Retentivity;
-using QPlatform.NativeUI;
-using QPlatform.UI;
-using QPlatform.Core;
-using QPlatform.CoreBase;
+using FTOptix.HMIProject;
-using QPlatform.NetLogic;
+using FTOptix.UI;
-using QPlatform.Report;
+using FTOptix.Core;
-using System.Linq;
+using FTOptix.CoreBase;
-using QPlatform.OPCUAServer;
+using FTOptix.NetLogic;
 #endregion

 public class DesignTimeNetLogic1 : BaseNetLogic